 "Flagship Bank is built on quality relationships and fantastic customer service and truly care about community.
 Being a small business owner, having ongoing support and dependable people to help you with your money is incredibly important to me.
 And they truly support our business - they sponsor our events, and we have formed genuine friendships with their staff.
 I am so grateful for their team and exceptional service and support."
 Mollie Windmiller Co-Founder of LAB and Owner & Creative Director for Windmiller Design Group

 There are many opportunities and resources available to small businesses especially during these trying times.
-The SBA just launched Ascent, an interactive digital platform filled with courses and information women entrepreneurs can use to achieve their business goals.
+The SBA just launched Ascent, an interactive digital platform filled with courses and information women in business can use to achieve their business goals.
 At Flagship Bank, we help small business owners and entrepreneurs just getting started every day.
 Contact us for information on how you can take the next step in starting your business.